 Wake County population is growing

-More than 1 million people call Wake County home, and the county is growing by more than twice as fast as the rest of the state.
-The county grows by approximately 62 people per day, and will add another 250,000 residents over the next decade.
+More than 1 million people call Wake County home, and the county is growing more than twice as fast as the rest of the state.
+The county grows by approximately 62 people per day, and added 225,000 people over the last decade.

 Development Trends and Future Needs

 The need for housing continues to outpace supply, and this is causing prices to rise.
-With changing demographics and the trend of shrinking household size, it is projected Wake County will need an additional 125,000 t0 175,000 new housing units over the next 10 to 15 years.
+With changing demographics and the trend of shrinking household size, it is projected Wake County will need an additional 125,000 to 175,000 new housing units over the next 10 to 15 years (PLANWake Comprehensive Plan, 2021).